-A statue of a knight at City Hall relates to a gruesome ghost story
+The statue of an Iron Knight at City Hall relates to a gruesome ghost story.

 Prague City Hall is certainly the only administrative building in the world with a statue of a cursed ghost.

 The current building is near the site of an old tragedy that took place back in the era of knights in shining armor.
 On the left corner as you face the entrance to City Hall is a statue of a knight by sculptor Ladislav Šaloun.
 (The right side has Rabbi Löw, also the subject of legends.)